toolsallegory/allegory-public/README.md

 Our Infrastructure-as-Code provides immediate access to enterprise cloud with data sovereignty in 13 regions.

-We have built an event-driven platform from scracth, keeping in mind the future of software will be managed by executable tokens.
+We have built an event-driven platform from scratch, keeping in mind the future of software will be managed by executable tokens.

 | Layer | Technology |
 |-------|-----------|